 Invite users to test out and respond to your prototype.
 How do they feel about your ideas?
 What feedback do they have?
 Their responses will inform whether you move forward or kill your idea before investing additional resources.

 Treat your initial ideas as stepping stones to the right solution.
-Design is not a linear.
+Design is not linear.
 It is an iterative process.
 Use feedback to improve on your ideas and keep iterating until there is nothing more to add or subtract.

 Design thinking is a co-creative, collaborative process that helps people become more creative and innovative.
 It is especially useful in solving complex human problems.